saintmatthieu/loop-tempo-estimator/readme.md

 file as input, runs the algorithm with debug output, and writes this output to python files, which can afterwards be run to show plots.

-1. Set `static constexpr auto runLocally = true;` in MirTestUtils.h (should be committed as `false` to avoid CI running visualization and benchmarking)
+1. Set `static constexpr auto runLocally = true;` in LteTestUtils.h (should be committed as `false` to avoid CI running visualization and benchmarking)
 2. In `TatumQuantizationFitVisualization.cpp`, Set the value of `const auto wavFile =` to the path of the wav file you want to analyze.